-Sitting Volleyball is a modified version of able-bodied indoor volleyball for people with impaired lower limb function.
+Sitting Volleyball is a modified version of able-bodied indoor volleyball for anyone!
+It is however the Paralympic sport for people with impaired lower limb function.

 The game is played on a smaller court with a lower net.
 For this reason, it is a faster game than able-bodied volleyball.